Perrin-Nj/Perrin-Nj/README.md

 - 👋 Hi, I’m @Perrin-Nj
 - 👀 I’m interested in programming
-- 🌱 I’m currently working on flutter projects
+- 🌱 I’m working on flutter, and Spring boot projects
-- 💞️ I’m looking to collaborate on everything
+- 💞️ I’m looking forward to collaborate on everything regarding programming.

 <!---
 Perrin-Nj/Perrin-Nj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.